 How do I request a call?

 - Check that our call request form is open.
-If it’s open, you can request a call.
+If it’s open, you can request calls.
 If not, you can try back later.

 - Decide which of your Congress members you want us to call.
-Check the action alert to see whether it is for Senators, House members or both.
+Check the current action alert to see whether it is for Senators, House members or both.
 You have two Senators who represent your state, and one House member who represents your district.
 You can look up your Senators here and look up your House member here.
-Submit a separate call request for each Congress member you want us to call.
+Submit a separate call request for each Congress member.

 - Write or adapt a script for us to read to your Congress member(s) staff.
 The script must be on the same issue as the current action alert and consistent with ASAN’s position.
 You can adapt a script from the action alert.

 - Write out any questions you want us to ask your Congress member after we read them your script.
 This is optional.

 - Fill out and submit the call request form with your name, contact information, your Congress member’s name, and your script and any questions you want us to ask your Congress member’s staff.

 If I submit call requests, will my calls definitely be made?
 How long will it take?